Permify/permify/docs/versioned_docs/version-0.2.x/installation/overview.md

 # Guide

 Permify is an open-source authorization service that you can run in your environment and works as an API.
-This guide shows how to set up Permify in your servers and use it accross your applications.
+This guide shows how to set up Permify in your servers and use it across your applications.
 Set up and implementation consists of 4 steps,

 1. [Set Up & Run Permify Service](#run-permify-api)
 2. [Model your Authorization with Permify's DSL, Permify Schema](#model-your-authorization-with-permify-schema)